jwplayer/ott-web-app/docs/features/video-protection.md

 - Authentication-based (AUTHVOD): videos can be accessed if the user is logged in
 - Subscription-based (SVOD): videos can be accessed if the user has a valid subscription

 This access model could be stored in the [app config](/docs/configuration.md).

 ### Free content

 It's possible to have free content.
 This is indicated with media parameter `requiresSubscription`.

+### Users and entitlements
+The users and their entitlements are typically stored in a subscription management service like Cleeng.

+Users and their entitlements might also be split:
+- Users at identity providers like Okta or Amazon Cognito
+- Entitlements at a subscription provider like Cleeng

 ### SVOD Optimization